hitime1234/progress-8-sorter/README.md

 it can search through the csv and find the progress 8 score average.

-it can find the rank on specific school.
+it can find the rank of specific school.

 # note
 you MUST HAVE THE CSV FOR THIS.